+Despite the length of this unrelenting film, no moment or performance is a waste.
 THE GHOST WRITER opens with a ferry docking in the gloom of a rainy night.
 On board, a car is unclaimed, the whereabouts of its driver unknown.
 And so begins this mind-bending thriller based on a novel by Robert Harris that sheds its skin like the proverbial onion, one engrossing layer at a time.
 Director Roman Polanski has always been great with atmospherics, and he doesn’t disappoint here.
 For all the complications of his personal life, his filmmaking faculties are clearly intact.
 He maintains a strong grip on the storytelling, revealing only what’s necessary, and exactly at the right time.
-Despite the film’s length, no moment is a waste.

 Families can talk about...

 Families can talk about what other recourse the ghostwriter has once he finds himself stuck in the middle of a scandal.
 What else could he have done?
 How else should he have responded?

 What about the political issues brought up by the film?
 Is what the prime minister accused of actually a war crime?